null Skip to main content

 High traffic

-Picture of a lot of people standing around with drinks, taken by Laura Brunow Miner There are rooms where you will walk around in a casual manor, maybe wear slippers or bare socks most of the time, and rooms where people will run around, or entryways where everyone comes and goes.
+There are rooms where you will walk around in a casual manner, maybe wear slippers or bare socks most of the time, and rooms where people will run around, or entryways where everyone comes and goes.
 Some floors are not designed for heavy wear, and some are made with that in mind.

 Best – Ceramic tile or stone